Cuauhtémoc: Rule

 Cuauhtémoc called for reinforcements from the countryside to aid the defense of Tenochtitlán, after eighty days of warfare against the Spanish.
 Of all the Nahuas, only Tlatelolcas remained loyal, and the surviving Tenochcas looked for refuge in Tlatelolco, where even women took part in the battle.
 Cuauhtémoc was captured on August 13, 1521, while fleeing Tenochtitlán by crossing Lake Texcoco with his wife, family, and friends.

 He surrendered to Hernán Cortés along with the surviving pipiltin (nobles) and, according to Spanish sources, he asked Cortés to take his knife and "strike me dead immediately".
 According to the same Spanish accounts, Cortés refused the offer and treated his foe magnanimously.
 "You have defended your capital like a brave warrior," he declared.
 "A Spaniard knows how to respect valor, even in an enemy."

 The capture of Cuauhtémoc, a 17th-century oil on canvas painting depicting the moment of Cuauhtémoc's capture during the Spanish conquest of Mexico.

 At Cuauhtémoc's request, Cortés also allowed the defeated Mexica to depart the city unmolested.
 Subsequently, however, when the booty found did not measure up to the Spaniards' expectations, Cuauhtémoc was subjected to "torture by fire", whereby the soles of his bare feet were slowly broiled over red-hot coals, in an unsuccessful attempt to discover its whereabouts.
-On the statue to Cuauhtemoc, on the Paseo de la Reforma in Mexico City, there is a bas relief showing the Spaniards' torture of the emperor.
+On the statue to Cuitlahuac, on the Paseo de la Reforma in Mexico City, there is a bas relief showing the Spaniards' torture of the emperor.
 Eventually, some gold was recovered but far less than Cortés and his men expected.

 Cuauhtémoc, now baptized as Fernando Cuauhtémotzín, continued to hold his position under the Spanish, keeping the title of tlatoani, but he was no longer the sovereign ruler.
 From his surrender until his death, Cuauhtémoc was mostly kept in guarded custody by the Spaniards.